ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-s gun is G].. feet, ami its range is al&lt;out
-twelve miles.
 EMERGENCY NOTES.
 For apoplexy raise the head and body;
 for fainting lay the person flat.